aatree/aademos/counters/README.md

 # counters

-This project exercises aalog in the aautil repository and was adopted from the [Hoplon][2] counters demo.
+This project exercises aalog in the aautil repository.
+It was adopted from the [Hoplon][2] counters demo.

 ## Usage